hpc/mpifileutils/doc/rst/experimental/dfind.1.rst

 ``mpirun -np 128 dfind -v -o outfile --size -1GB /path/to/target``

-3. Filter input list to list all files not changed in the past 180 days and write to output file:
+3. Filter list in infile to find all regular files not changed in the past 180 days and write new list to outfile:

-``mpirun -np 128 dfind -v -i infile -o outfile --mtime +180``
+``mpirun -np 128 dfind -v -i infile -o outfile --type f --mtime +180``

 SEE ALSO
 --------